-As many return to lockdown, Amanda Blanc, our Chief Executive Officer, shares her views on what is required from business to support its people and customers.
+As many return to lockdown, Amanda Blanc, our Group CEO, shares her views on what is required from business to support its people and customers.

 We find ourselves where no one wanted to be.
 One faint glimmer of light for the lockdown this time round is that at least we understand better what needs to be done.

 Our employees already have what they need to work from home to keep serving our individual and business customers, who are facing all manner of daily risks right now.

 We have extended the customer support we put in place earlier in the year, particularly for those facing financial hardship.
 But the flipside of having been through this all before is that everyone is already feeling tired and stressed.

 Companies can only look after customers if they care for their people.